-- An accurate understanding of what profits you may receive, by setting the pre-determined parameters; - You can hedge your downside risk; - You can set the term of the investment, which may also pay out early if the underlying's have performed within the parameters set out in the product; - Documentary confirmation of your investment with all transaction parameters via a term sheet, other terms document and/or a Key Information Document (KID), if applicable; - A product can be designed for any risk profile in any market scenario in growing, retracing or sideways markets; - Solutions are available with capital protection suit risk adverse investors, whilst more aggressive investors may prefer a leveraged product; - They allow investors a facility to participate in areas normally only available to institutional investors, such as commodities, or other economies; - An innovative solution compared to traditional investments such as stocks and bonds; - Depending on what product you buy, you can profit even when the underlying investment has fallen, or has marginally increased; - An income can be paid monthly, quarterly, semi-annually, annually or at the end of structured product's lifecycle. - No ongoing annual management fees like in funds, or commissions like if you buy and sell stocks through a broker.
+- An accurate understanding of what profits you may receive, by setting the pre-determined parameters. - You can hedge your downside risk. - You can set the term of the investment, which may also pay out early if the underlying's have performed within the parameters set out in the product. - Documentary confirmation of your investment with all transaction parameters via a term sheet and or a Key Information Document (KID). - A product can be designed for any risk profile in any market scenario in growing, retracing or sideways markets. - Solutions are available with capital protection suit risk adverse investors, whilst more aggressive investors may prefer a leveraged product. - They allow investors a facility to participate in areas normally only available to institutional investors, such as commodities, or other economies. - An innovative solution to traditional investments such as stocks and bonds. - Depending on what product you buy, you can profit even when the underlying investment has fallen, or has marginally increased. - An income can be paid monthly, quarterly, semi-annually or annually. - No ongoing annual management fees like in funds, or commissions like if you would if you bought and sold stocks through a broker.